RhysU/ar/README.rst

 *burg.hpp*
-  Standalone header implementing Burg's recursive method, the Zohar Toeplitz solver, and a variety of finite sample model selection criteria.
+  Standalone header implementing Burg's recursive method, the Zohar Toeplitz solver, a variety of finite sample model selection criteria, and algorithmic helper routines.

 *Makefile*
-   Try ``make`` followed by ``./example`` or ``make check``.
-On Linux, try ``make stress`` to examine the implementation's performance when piping in textual data.
+   Try ``make`` followed by ``make check``.
+On Linux, try ``make stress`` to examine the implementation's performance when piping in plain text data.

+*arsel.cpp*
+   Given data on standard input, use Burg's method to compute a hierarchy of candidate models and select the best one using CIC.

 *example.cpp*
-   Extracts a sequence of AR(p) models for the sample given in [Collomb2009].
+   A test driver extracting a hierarchy of AR(p) models for a sample given by [Collomb2009].

 *zohar.cpp*
-   Solves a nonsymmetric, real-valued Toeplitz set of linear equations.
+   A test driver solving a nonsymmetric, real-valued Toeplitz set of linear equations.

 *test.cpp*
    A test driver for testing ``burg.hpp`` against benchmarks by [Bourke1998].

 *test\*.coeff*, *test\*.dat*
-   Sample data and exact coefficients from [Bourke1998] used for ``make check``.
+   Sample data and exact parameters from [Bourke1998] used for ``make check``.

 *rhoe.coeff*, *rhoe.dat*
-   Sample turbulent total energy RMS fluctuation data and optimal coefficients found by automatically by ARMASA [Broersen2002].
+   Sample turbulent total energy RMS fluctuation data and optimal parameters found by automatically by ARMASA [Broersen2002].

 *WuleYalker.tex*